Configuring a MySQL Datasource in Apache Tomcat

 Step 2.
 Install the MySQL database driver

 - Download the MySQL JDBC driver.
-Links are available on this page: Database JDBC Drivers.
+See Database JDBC Drivers for links.

 mysql-connector-java-x.x.x-bin.jar, where x.

 x.xis a version number.

 - Copy the driver JAR file to the

 conf/server.xmlfile in your Confluence installation directory.

 Insert the following DataSource

 Resourceelement directly after the lines above (inside the

 yourpasswordwith the actual credentials for your database.